ilokhat/2018_TSI_vibes/README.md

 ## First version of the tool

-The first version of our tool is based on the iTowns example "collada".
-To try it, simply this example on our fork of iTowns, available at [this adress](https://github.com/arnaudgregoire/itowns-style).
+The first version of our tool, based on the iTowns example "collada", is located on a new example  called "VibesObj".
+To try it, simply run this example on our fork of iTowns, available at [this adress](https://github.com/arnaudgregoire/itowns-style).

 This first version provides the following functionalities :
-* Loading an OBJ model, create a mesh and display it on the globe.
+* Loading an OBJ model, create a mesh, display it on the globe and display its edges.
 * Modifying the style of the mesh thanks to a user interface (made with dat.gui).
-* Saving a style.

 Currently, the implemented parameters are : color, opacity, emissive color, specular color, and shininess.

+We implemented a drag and drop functionality to easily load the 3D object (on .obj format), with a fixed geolocation for now.
+The example model are located in examples/model.
+We have been using croutitower.obj, test.obj and destroyer.obj for our tests.

+A tool for saving the current style is currently being implemented, and should be functional when the json architecture for the style is definitively defined.

 **[Back to the top](#summary)**

 ## Next work

-(next work)
+The next step of the work will consist in generalizing our tool by setting up the architecture described above (right now, our tests are only located into one example).
+We also plan on implementing more parameters, similar to those in PLU++, and finalize the saving and loading functionalities.

+Another issue concerns the geolocation of .obj files and how that would work : this will be discussed next week.

 **[Back to the top](#summary)**